Custom Banjo Options

-We can design and install custom inlays for your banjo peghead or fingerboard.
-Our unique specialty is hand cut brass and copper inlays, but other materials are available.
+We can design and install custom inlays for your banjo peghead, fingerboard or scoop.
+Our unique specialty is brass and copper inlays, but other materials are available.
 Some of our clientele have offered their own designs, while others choose from a variety of designs we help them develop to select.

 If you are interested in a custom inlay, let us know and we can help prepare a design proof and cost estimate for your review.

 We offer two hand-carved heel shape styles.
 A “vintage” style heel has a traditional classical look, and features an ebony heel cap overlay.

 Our modified “Dobson” folk-style heel presents a more old-time, folk flavor reminiscent of many banjos from the late 1800s.